jdonwells/micropython-MaqueenPlusV2/README.md

 read_all_line_sensors() returns an array with 5 analog readings from the 5 IR line sensors.
 Left rear, left, middle, right, right rear. read_line_sensor(sensor) returns a single analog reading from the sensor chosen.
-Sensor can be L2, L1, M, R1, R2.
+Sensor can be L2, L1, M, R1, R2. sensor_on_line(sensor) returns True if the sensor is over a black line.

 rangefinder() returns the ultrasonic rangefinder distance in centimeters.